Arborglyph: Chumash arborglyph

 The glyph on the "scorpion tree" (now known as the Chumash Arborglyph) viewed from Painted Rock in Carrizo Plain, California, shows the counterclockwise rotation of stars around Polaris, apparently showing Ursa Major in relation to Polaris.

 Paleontologist Rex Saint Onge, who saw the tree in 2006, realised that the tree was carved by Native Americans, specifically Chumash people.
 The ancient oak in the Santa Lucia Mountains in San Luis Obispo County had the outline of a lizard-like being with six legs, nearly 3 ft tall, carved into its trunk, and included a rectangular crown and two large circles.
 The Chumash had painted similar designs on rock formations in California.

-Saint Onge waa not the first European American to speculate that Chumash paintings might have astronomical implications.
+Saint Onge was not the first European American to speculate that Chumash paintings might have astronomical implications.
 In the 1970s, anthropologist Travis Hudson's book Crystals in the Sky combined his observations of the rock art of the Chumash people with cultural data recorded by ethnographer John P. Harrington nearly a century earlier.

 The lower half of the lizard-like image is actually a graphic representation of the movement of a shadow over the course of a year.
-This was made with a Chumash invention similar to a sundial, in which the stick is aligned with the North Star, and the lines drawn on the rock are traced from the movement of the stick’s shadow on the days of the two solstices and equinoxes, which held cultural significance for the Chumash.
+This was made with a Chumash invention similar to a sundial, in which the stick is aligned with the North Star, and the lines drawn on the rock are traced from the movement of the stick's shadow on the days of the two solstices and equinoxes, which held cultural significance for the Chumash.